Abdullah-Gohar/Langgraph-Assessment-Agent/README.md

 ## API reference

 All conversation goes through a single endpoint.
-The web UI and the CLI both call it — the agent's behaviour is identical either way.
+The web UI and the CLI both call it and the agent's behaviour is identical either way.

 ### `POST /answer`